-Wise Electric will be holding it’s annual meeting virtually this year on October 23, 2020.
-Please visit our 2020 Annual Meeting page to learn more.
+Wise Electric will be holding its annual meeting this year on October 13, 2023.
+Please visit our ANNUAL MEETING page to learn more.

 Every year, we give a little jolt to high school students heading off to college.
 We like to think of it as powering the next generation of Wise Electric members.
 But we know that not everyone who goes off to college comes back home, and that’s okay.
 We just know that every little bit helps.

 The scholarship is open to any high school seniors who live in our service area and whose parents are members of the cooperative.
 Applications are assessed based on financial need, an application essay and proven desire to grow through education, among other attributes.
 You can find a full list of specifications we consider when awarding the scholarship in the application below.